 Today New Bermondsey is an underused 30-acre industrial site in the northernmost tip of the London Borough of Lewisham.
-These proposals, due to be submitted to Lewisham Council by the end of 2020, aim to transform an underused industrial area into a new part of London with 3,500 homes, enabling the proposed Overground station and providing new sports facilities for the community, plus the creation of 2,000 jobs.
+These proposals, approved by Lewisham Council in January 2022, aim to transform an underused industrial area into a new part of London with 3,500 homes, enabling the proposed Overground station and providing new sports facilities for the community, plus the creation of up to 1,250 jobs.
 They will also enable Millwall FC to bring forward their own vision for the land surrounding the stadium in the future.

 New Bermondsey is a 30 acre development project proposed for the land surrounding Millwall Football Club.